microsoft/code-with-engineering-playbook/ENG-FUNDAMENTALS-CHECKLIST.md

 - [ ] Access is only granted on an as needed bases
 - [ ] Secrets are stored in secured locations and not checked in to code
 - [ ] Data is encrypted in transit (and if necessary at rest) and passwords are hashed
+- [ ] Is the system split into logical segments with separation of concerns?
+This helps limiting security vulnerabilities.

 ## Observability